iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> If you can't, you must.
-If you must, you can.
+> What do we live for, if it is not to make life less difficult for each other?
 >
-> — Tony Robbins
+> — George Eliot

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->